-Net cash provided by operating activities amounted to RMB 455.6 million (US\$58 million) in the fiscal year ended May 31, 2007 as compared to RMB202.2 million in the fiscal year ended May 31, 2005.
-Net cash provided by operating activities in the fiscal year ended May 31, 2007 was primarily attributable to the following factors: (i) net income of RMB226.7 million (US\$29.6 million), (ii) an add-back of non-cash items, such as RMB53.4 million (US\$7 million) in depreciation and amortization and RMB36.8 million (US\$4.8 million) in share-based compensation expense and (iii) an increase in deferred revenues in the amount of RMB86.2 million (US\$11.3 million) due to the increased amount of course fees received during the period, and (iv) an increase in accrued expenses and other current liabilities in the amount of RMB67.0 million (US\$8.8 million), such as payroll payable.
-Net cash provided by operating activities in the fiscal year ended May 31, 2006 was primarily attributable to the following factors (i) net income of RMB49.4 million (US\$8.4 million) in share-based compensation expense, and (iii) an increase in deferred revenues in the amount of RMB54.9 million (US\$7.2 million) due to the increased amount of course fees received during the period.
-We had cash provided by operating activities in the amount of RMB144.0 million in the fiscal year ended May 31, 2005, primarily as a result of the following factors: (i) net income of RMB142.0 million, (ii) an add-back of non-cash items including RMB23.9 million in depreciation and amortization, and (iii) an increase in deferred revenues in the amount of RMB19.0 million due to the increased amount of course fees received during the period, offset in part by an RMB26.9 million increase in prepaid expenses and other current assets, such as prepaid rent, and an RMB22.4 million increase in net accounts receivables.
+Net cash provided by operating activities amounted to RMB 455.6 million (US\$58 million) in the fiscal year ended May 31, 2007 as compared to RMB202.2 million in the fiscal year ended May 31, 2007 was primarily attributable to the following factors: (i) net income of RMB226.7 million (US\$29.6 million), (ii) an add-back of non-cash items, such as RMB53.4 million (US\$7 million) in depreciation and amortization and RMB36.8 million (US\$4.8 million) in share-based compensation expense and (iii) an increase in deferred revenues in the amount of RMB86.2 million (US\$11.3 million) due to the increased amount of course fees received during the period, and (iv) an increase in accrued expenses and other current liabilities in the amount of RMB67.0 million (US\$8.8 million), such as payroll payable.
+Net cash provided by operating activities in the fiscal year ended May 31, 2006 was primarily attributable to the following factors (i) net income of RMB49.4 million (US\$6.5 million), (ii) an add-back of non-cash items, such as RMB41.3 million (US\$5.4 million) in share-based compensation expense, and (iii) an increase in accrued expenses, such as RMB41.3 million (US\$5.4 million) (US\$6.5 million), (ii) an add-back of non-cash items, such as RMB41.3 million (US\$5.4 million) in depreciation and RMB64.5 million) (US\$6.5 million), in share-based compensation expense, and (iii) an increase in deferred revenues in the amount of RMB54.9 million (US\$7.2 million) due to the increased amount of course fees received during the period.
+We had cash provided by operating activities in the mount of RMB144.0 million in the fiscal year ended May 31, 2005, primarily as a result of the following factors: (i) net income of RMB142.0 million, (ii) an add-back of non-cash items including RMB23.9 million in depreciation and amortization, and (iii) an increase in deferred revenues in the amount of RMB54.9 million (US\$7.2 million) due to the increased amount of course fees received during the period.
+We had cash provided by operating activities in the amoun